 Although their local rental property was managed by a property agent, Mr Hitchman decided to inspect the property three months after the tenants moved in.
 During the income year Mr Hitchman also made a number of visits to the property in order to carry out minor repairs.
 Mr Hitchman travelled 162 kilometres during the course of these visits.
-On the basis of a cents-per-kilometre rate of 66 cents for his 2.6 litre car - see TaxPack 2006 or visit www.ato.gov.au for the appropriate rates - Mr Hitchman can claim the following deduction:
+On the basis of a cents-per-kilometre rate of 69 cents for his 2.6 litre car Mr Hitchman can claim the following deduction:

-Distance travelled $\times$ rate per km = deductible amount

-$162 \text{ km} \times 66 \text{ cents per km} = \$106.92$
+Distance travelled \times rate per km = deductible amount 162 km \times 69 cents per km = \$111.78